Ifratti/01-coding-challenge-aug-30-2017/README.md

 # Coding challenge 01

 ## The challenge
 Use python to solve a scrambled photo puzzle.
+Simply clone or download this repository to get started.

 ## Info
 Use the python library, Pillow, to solve the image `puzzle-scramble.png`.